open-pv/blog/docs/index.md

 <br/>
 <br/>
 # Work with us
-Tired of the hassle of working with open data?
+Fed up with the complexities of working with open data?
 We simplify the process of transforming and enriching open geodata into comprehensive, user-friendly datasets.
 Here's what we can provide:

 <div class="grid cards" markdown style="grid-template-columns: repeat(auto-fit, minmax(150px, 1fr)); display: grid;">